 Foreign Finalists Selected for Student Academy Award®

-The finalists are (listed in alphabetical order):
+The finalists are (listed in alphabetical order of film title):

 This news content was configured by WebWire editorial staff.
 Linking is permitted.

 News Release Distribution and Press Release Distribution Services Provided by WebWire.